wp-plugins/category-coloumn/readme.txt

 2. The widget's settings section

 == Changelog ==

+= 3.6 =

+* More accurate excerpt
+* Thumbnails work now also, when using galleries
+* Correct 'alt' and 'title' tags

 = 3.5 =
 * The style textarea is now resizable and the input fields got smaller